Tamreen/web.api/readme.md

 ## TODO:

-- Make the trainings start and complete.
+- Make the trainings start and complete (Probably by creating a worker).
 - Create a worker to make the activities of all players read if a training completed or canceled.

 ## /api/v2